UNM-CARC/QuickBytes/pbs2slurm.md

 ===================================

- Most of the machines in the UNM CARC uses PBS/TORQUE for scheduling jobs in HPC.
-However, Taos machine uses the Simple Linux Utility for Resource Management or SLURM for scheduling jobs.
-Slurm is little different from PBS in terms of syntax, commands used for resource allocation, job submission and monitoring and setting the environment variables.
+ Most of the machines at CARC uses PBS/TORQUE for scheduling jobs in HPC.
+However, Taos uses the Simple Linux Utility for Resource Management, or SLURM, for scheduling jobs.
+Slurm is a little different from PBS in terms of syntax, commands used for resource allocation, job submission and monitoring, and setting of environment variables.
 Detailed documentation of Slurm can be found in this [link](https://slurm.schedmd.com/documentation.html).
-For submitting a job in Taos, you have to submit a Slurm script.
-If you already have a PBS script, it can be easily converted to a Slurm without worrying about the technical details of Slurm.
+For submitting a job on Taos, you have to submit a Slurm script.
+If you already have a PBS script, it can be easily converted to Slurm without worrying about the technical details of Slurm.
 More details of submitting a [PBS](http://carc.unm.edu/user-support-2/using-carc-systems1/running-jobs/submitting-jobs.html) and [Slurm](https://github.com/UNM-CARC/QuickBytes/blob/master/Intro_to_slurm.md) can be found in their quickbytes links.

 ## Conversion of PBS to Slurm